shawnthompson/aaact-aatia.github.io/content/podcasts/en/accessible-horizons-tune-in-forms-functions-and-the-future-of-access-2025-06-27.md

   We will also go “behind the scene” to understand how accessibility considerations became part of the GC Forms development process.
-description: "Tune in: Forms, Functions and the Future of Access"
+description: GC Forms- Making forms Protected B and accessible by default.
 image: /img/podcasts/CoverArtEnglishPurple.png
 duration:
   minutes: 36